jonathanicholas/ncm2026_optimalepisodic/README.md

-# Flexible decisions arise from optimally sampling memories
+# Flexible decisions arise from resource-rational memory sampling

 This repository contains data and analysis code for the following manuscript [eventual bioRxiv link].